dinuyadav/MOVIE-RECOMMENDATION-SYSTEM/README.md

 Enter a Movie Name – User provides a movie title as input.
 Get Recommendations – The system suggests similar movies.
 View Posters – Displays posters for the recommended movies.

+tmdb_5000_credits.csv.zip is zip file please convert it for run the project.